-Gas Turbine Exhaust (GTX) expansion joints are a critical part of the turbine system and is exposed to extreme conditions including thermal shock, large movements, high temperatures, flutter, and vibration.
+Gas Turbine Exhaust expansion joints, also known as GTX expansion joints, are a critical part of the turbine system.
+They’re exposed to extreme conditions, including thermal shock, large movements, high temperatures, flutter, and vibration.
 A well-designed turbine expansion joint needs to take all operating conditions into consideration to make the proper material selections, frame configuration, and thermal evaluation to construct the best expansion joint for the specific application.
 The engineers at FS Products have the experience to make the design choices necessary for the best long-term result.

 Flexible Specialty Products can provide flow liners, insulation bolsters, and sound protection to meet the demands of turbine gas flow.
 Our certified welders and strict quality control program will assure a well-constructed product will be delivered on-time and provide years of trouble-free service.
 Contact FSP today to discuss your application.

-Cold to Cold configurations use threaded rod to attach internal flow liners and no part of the mounting frame is subjected directly to the hot gas flow.
+Cold to Cold gas turbine expansion joint configurations use threaded rods to attach internal flow liners.
+No part of the mounting frame is subjected directly to the hot gas flow.
 This frame type typically uses a carbon steel framework on each side with stainless steel flow liners.
 Both sides of adjacent ductwork have internal insulation and internal shrouds that tie directly into the expansion joint’s flow liners.